-Becoming a union member is taking the first step to insuring dignity, respect, and fairness in your workplace.
-A union contract gives you a voice and say in your job and it’s through negotiations that many members are able to obtain:
+Becoming a union member is taking the first step to ensuring dignity, respect, and fairness in your workplace.
+A union contract gives you a voice and say in your job, and it’s through negotiations that many members are able to obtain:

 - seniority rights;

 - grievance procedures to deal with unfair treatment, favoritism, or any violations of the Collective Agreement;

 - benefits such as pension, dental care, prescription drugs, etc.;

 Collective agreements vary and may not contain all of these provisions.

 Your legally binding contact helps to eliminate empty employer promises and guarantees your rights and working conditions.

 UFCW Local 1400 has full-time representatives to help enforce your contract by visiting the workplace and dealing with members’ concerns.
 The Local also trains members to be Shop Stewards to assist in handling problems.

 Statistics Canada confirms that unionized workers earn on average 30% more than non-union workers in the same industry.
 This shows that the union dues members pay are not only tax-deductible but an investment in their future.